 Benefits & challenges

-In R&I policy specifically, interlinking data sets provides data for a huge variety of new types of investigations, to inform decisions about structural and financial programs.
+In R&I policy specifically, interlinking data sets provides raw material for a huge variety of new types of investigations, to inform decisions about structural and financial programs.
 Some examples from successfully completed projects include assessments of the time to uptake of research into innovation (specifically in the context of nanotech), the need for a core set of firms to be able to capitalize on publicly supported tech programs, the innovation activities of firms based on their web data, and the evolving needs for different skills in the professional workforce.

 Some of the benefits of big data over traditional data sources include access to information that might not otherwise be available.
 For instance, information about where individuals are employed and the type of work they do is traditionally only available in aggregate form (disaggregated data are often not publicly accessible), but much of this information can be collected through professional networking sites such as LinkedIn—though even there, gaining access is far from trivial.User-generated data evolve as user focus evolves Click To Tweet

 Big data can also give much broader coverage than a survey instrument.
 Additionally, survey instruments and other data collection schemes need to be updated intentionally, and this is undertaken only so often.
 User-generated data evolve as user focus evolves, enabling them to more effectively capture developing phenomena.
 User-generated data are also less expensive than survey or administrative data, and do not augment the administrative burden on respondents.
 Lastly, the multidimensionality of big data provides a richness that traditional, siloed data sets cannot offer.